alan123piano/wordle-solver/README.md

 This wordle solver uses a straightforward strategy: maintain a set of possible answers, try to make a guess that would provide the most information given the current set of possible answers, and repeat until the set only has one word in it.
+I made this as a challenge with a friend to see who could make the best wordle solver before having watched 3Blue1Brown's video on this subject.

 ### Flaws